 I see literally 8 to 10 people a day, with heel pain!
 I have been focusing on heel pain for over a decade, honing my skills to work through this complex problem.
 I see people from ALL over NSW and now have begun to see people travel to see me from interstate.
 I’d like to share with you some points I have learnt seeing literally thousands of patients.

 So in an effort to help EVERYONE, I thought I would write a few of my Top Tips (maybe secretly frustrations).
 So you can get a better idea of why possibly you are NOT getting any better despite you seeking help.

-Again I feel orthoses work however I believe the foot needs some of its natural motion and this is why our clinic has always used soft rubberized devices that are still custom made.
-However cup the heel and support the arch only where necessary and DON’T irritate the very area we are trying to fix!
+Again I feel orthoses work however I believe the foot needs some of its natural motion and this is why our clinic has always used soft soft pliable orthotics that are custom made to your foot.
+These cup the heel and support the arch only where necessary and DON’T irritate the very area we are trying to fix!
 We make all our orthoses in our own onsite orthotic lab, we use the latest 3D technology and computer aided design, then milling them precisely to fit you foot, a mix of comfort and cushioning.

 When you have established a good idea what’s going on, its time to look at treating all the contributors that made it sore in the first place.
 Structure, poor foot wear and then looking at treating the soft tissue.

 YES I hope you can see from this that there are very obviously MANY options available.
 As a practitioner one of the very nice parts of my day are seeing patients who have had this for months or years get better!
 Patients that don’t just get better they can now kick a ball with their kids, run with the kids in the park, keep up with the grand kids!